CIRDLES/tripoli-manual/how_it_works/10-StatsRefresher.md

 Use the **standard error** when you're describing the uncertainty in a mean value.
 According to equation [](#eq:StdError), the standard error gets smaller as $n$ increases, reflecting your increased confidence in the mean as you take more measurements.
 If you've just measured 100 isotope ratios, then the standard error best reflects your uncertainty in the mean of those 100 ratios.
 If you want to improve the uncertainty in the mean by a factor of two, then equation [](#eq:StdError) says that you need to collect four times as much data with the same standard deviation.

 ## Relative uncertainties
 A relative uncertainty an absolute uncertainty (a standard deviation or a standard error) divided by the mean value.
-Relative uncertainties are often expressed in percent (e.g., $100\,\sigma/\bar{x}$), but could also be expressed for instance in per mil (‰) or ppm.
+Relative uncertainties are often expressed in percent (e.g., $100\,\sigma/\bar{x}$), but could also be expressed for instance in per mille or ppm.

 # Confidence Intervals

 You can calculate a mean, standard deviation, and standard error for any dataset with more than one measurement.
-These three statistics are just the numbers calculated by the above formulas.
+These three statistics are just the numbers that are calculated by the formulas given above.
 However, we usually want to make some more quantitative estimates about our data.
 For instance, a 95% <wiki:confidence_interval> for the mean would be expected to contain the true value of the mean about 95% of the time.
 This idea helps you make the leap from an uncertainty (just a number) to a mental picture of what range of values might reasonably be attributed to the parameter (e.g., isotope ratio) you're measuring.

-Isotope ratio data is often presented as a mean value and a ±2σ confidence interval, interpreted as a 95% confidence interval.
+Isotope ratio data are often presented as a mean value and a ±2σ confidence interval, interpreted as a 95% confidence interval.
 To construct a 95% confidence interval in this way, the $\sigma$ that you want is the {term}`standard error`, since it tells you about the uncertainty in the mean value.
 For instance, if you measure 100 isotope ratios with a mean of 1.234 and a standard deviation of 0.0120, then the standard error of the ratios is
 $$ \sigma_{\bar{x}} \  = \  \dfrac{\sigma}{\sqrt{n}} \  = \  \dfrac{0.0120}{\sqrt{100}} \  = \  0.0012, $$
 and a 95% confidence interval for the mean ratio would be
 $$ \bar{x} \pm 2\sigma_{\bar{x}} \  = \  1.234 \pm 0.0024. $$

-To make a 95% confidence interval in this way, though, requires that you make a number of assumptions that are not always met by mass spectrometer data.
+To make a 95\% confidence interval in this way, though, requires that you make a number of assumptions that are not always met by mass spectrometer data.
+For datasets that do not meet these assumptions, you can calculate a ±2σ confidence interval (these are just numbers that come from formulas), but it will not be a 95\% confidence interval.

 ## Assumptions

+The following assumptions are baked into the way we report and think about